Tom Denton (footballer): North Ferriby United

 In July 2014 he signed for North Ferriby United.
 In March 2015 Denton helped the Villagers to victory in the 2014–15 FA Trophy final at Wembley Stadium although he missed his penalty in the shoot-out.

 FC Halifax Town

 In June 2016 Denton moved to National League North team FC Halifax Town from North Ferriby to join his manager Billy Heath from North Ferriby to Halifax.
 On Saturday 6 August 2016 Denton scored a hattrick on the opening game of the season on his debut in a 3–2 away win over Nuneaton.

 Chesterfield

 Denton joined Chesterfield on an 18-month contract for an undisclosed fee from Alfreton Town after a short spell.
 He left Chesterfield in July 2022 after failing to agree a new contract.

 Alfreton Town

 In July 2022, Denton returned to Alfreton Town for a third spell.
-He found the net twice on the opening day of the 2022/23 campaign as Alfreton came from 2–0 down to draw 2–2 with Chester.
+He found the net twice on the opening day of the 2022–23 campaign as Alfreton came from 2–0 down to draw 2–2 with Chester.

+Guiseley

+Denton signed for Northern Premier League club Guiseley in June 2023.

+Ashton United

+On 26 June 2024, Denton joined fellow Northern Premier League club Ashton United.